Top 6 Google Alerts Alternatives

 Talkwalker Alerts works just like Google Alerts and also is free, so it definitely is an alternative to Google’s solution.

-Talkwalker offers a paid version of the solution as well, that is focused on advanced real-time social monitoring.
+Talkwalker offers a paid version of the solution as well, which is focused on advanced real-time social monitoring.
 It gathers data from social networks and other online sources and combines them with market data.
 This social media monitoring software covers multiple social networks to give you the most comprehensive data possible, including Facebook, Twitter, and Instagram.

 You can check out this article on Talkwalker alternatives.